 Go off the beaten path or not.
 As long as you make your trip, yours, that’s all that matters.
 If you like to stick to the touristy places, that’s fine.
 If you want to see other things, that’s also cool.
 Travel your way and do not let someone dictate the way you should travel.

 42. Public transport in The Netherlands

 It is easy to get around The Netherlands and the rest of Europe.
-Public transport is great and fast.
-Within The Netherlands, we use trains for long distance and from there transfer to buses, trams or metros.
+Public transportation is excellent and fast.
+Within The Netherlands, we use trains for long-distance and from there transfer to buses, trams or metros.